kuvivek/drivingTheoryInGermany/README.md

 What should he expect if the police perform a check on him?
 ✅ A criminal prosecution
 ✅ A review of his fitness to drive a motor vehicle
-❌No consequences provided he is accompanied in the vehicle by a holder of a driving licence
+❌ No consequences provided he is accompanied in the vehicle by a holder of a driving licence
 **Comment**:  Anyone who drives a motor vehicle on public roads without a driver's license is liable to prosecution.
 As a driver's license
 applicant, I must then not only expect criminal proceedings, but also that doubts will arise as to my character suitability for obtaining
 a driver's license.
 A driving license suspension or an MPU (medical psychological examination) may be ordered for me.
 If the holder of